St Thomas More Catholic Primary School

 Intent

-The Religious Education (RE) curriculum at St. Thomas More Catholic Primary School is in line with the Guidance provided by the RE Curriculum Directory of the Clifton Diocese and broadly based on the Strategy ‘God Matters’.
-The teachings of the faith are based around the Catholic Church’s Liturgical year.
-The pupils revisit the themes on a yearly basis.
-These lessons are based around scripture.
+The Religious Education (RE) curriculum at St. Thomas More Catholic Primary School is in line with the Guidance provided by the RE Curriculum Directory of the Clifton Diocese and is based on the planning materials from Arundel and Brighton.
+The teachings of the faith are based around the Catholic Church’s Liturgical year and split into six branches.
+The pupils revisit the branches on a yearly basis.
+Lessons are designed for pupils to gain ‘knowledge and understanding about stories, scriptures, special people and beliefs, signs, symbols and religious terms’.
+More importantly, the lessons ask pupils what can they learn and understand from this knowledge and how they or others can apply this in their lives.
+As they progress through the school, older pupils begin to analyse these views.

 Through Religious Education we aim to: